benayalaskar/DIYFood_Capstone_C241_PS129/README.md

 In summary, our culinary recommendation application aims to not only meet the needs of tourists but also to celebrate and preserve the culinary heritage of Jogja for future generations to enjoy.

+# Steps to build the project
+1. Collect Culinary and restaurant data
+2. Make synthetic input data
+3. Create machine learning model
+4. Create a Flask API to use the model you have created and deploy in google cloud run
+5. Implement the model you have deployed to the mobile application

 # UserFlow Apps